What is an Antinuclear Antibody (ANA) Test?

 Frequently Asked Questions

-A positive ANA test, in most situations, shows that your immune system has started an unintentional attack on your own tissues, often known as an autoimmune response and you have an autoimmune disease.
+A positive ANA test, in most situations, shows that your immune system has started an unintentional attack on your tissues, often known as an autoimmune response, and you have an autoimmune disease.

 An antinuclear antibody (ANA) test is a blood test that checks for antinuclear antibodies in your blood.

 Systemic lupus erythematosus is one of the most common causes of a positive ANA test.
-Sjögren's syndrome and scleroderma can also be the cause of ANA positive report.
+Sjögren's syndrome and scleroderma can also cause ANA-positive reports.

 Normal range of ANA: Titres reported in ratios 1:40, 1:80, 1:160, 1:320, and 1:640.

-The cost of an AntiNuclear Antibody - ANA Test in India varies depending on the city.
-The usual cost of the Anti Nuclear Antibody - ANA Test is between Rs.500 and Rs.800.
+The cost of an Antinuclear Antibody (ANA) Test in India varies depending on the city.
+The usual price is between Rs.500 and Rs.800.

-You can get an ANA test at Medicover Hospitals, it offers a wide range of diagnostic tests and care..
+You can get an ANA test at Medicover Hospitals, which offers various diagnostic tests.

-Get treated for auto-immune diseases at Medicover Hospitals by the top expert doctors who treat this condition with precision.
+Get treated for autoimmune diseases at Medicover Hospitals by the top expert doctors who treat this condition precisely.

 An ANA test requires a blood sample.
-You can eat or drink normally prior the test if your sample is just being used for an ANA test.
-If your blood sample will be used for other testing, you may be required to fast prior to the test.
-You will be given instructions by your doctor.
+You can eat or drink typically before the test if your sample is just being used for an ANA test.
+If your blood sample will be used for other testing, you may be required to fast before the test.
+Your doctor will give you instructions.

 You should take an ANA test when your doctor suspects that you have symptoms of an autoimmune disorder.